- Last Updated: May 28, 2026

 Example: A one-year non-compete preventing a sales representative from soliciting clients in the state where the company operates is often considered reasonable.
 Conversely, a perpetual, nationwide ban blocking someone from working in any related field is likely overly broad and unenforceable.

-State-by-State Variations: A Patchwork of Rules and Restrictions
+State-by-State Enforceability: A Patchwork of Rules and Restrictions

 Enforceability depends heavily on local laws, which vary widely across the United States and internationally.
 Some states enforce non-competes strictly; others ban or heavily restrict them, especially for lower-wage employees.